 Quantitative opinion data was collected through two surveys: a survey conducted with a panel of representative Canadians and a survey open to all.
 Our online surveys provided an opportunity for Canadians and Indigenous peoples to identify potential priorities, principles and considerations for developing a comprehensive strategy.
 It also provided us with valuable perspectives, opinions and feedback that will help ensure the best options are in place for the management of Canada's radioactive waste.
-Both surveys looked at the same set of issues, mostly using the same exact questions.
+Both surveys looked at the same set of issues, mostly using the exact same questions.
 The two surveys also provided essentially the same fact-based background information on the topic (e.g., levels of radioactive waste, current waste management practices, international practices).

-In early 2021, the NWMO commissioned a deliberative survey of representative Canadians on the development of an integrated strategy for the long-term management of radioactive waste.
+In early 2021, the NWMO commissioned the first survey, a deliberative survey of representative Canadians (representative survey) on the development of an integrated strategy for the long-term management of radioactive waste.
 The research was conducted during the last two weeks of January 2021.
-A random sample of 1,625 adult residents of Canada completed the survey online.
+A random sample of 1,625 adult residents of Canada completed the representative survey online.
 Prior to gathering respondent input, the questionnaire provided fact-based background information on the issues (e.g., types of radioactive waste, current waste management practices, international practices).

-A similar format was used for the second survey which was open from May to December 2021.
-One of the distinguishing features of this online survey is that it was open to all to allow anyone with an interest to contribute.
-A total 345 people participated in the Open Survey.
-Of note, the Open Survey included an informational video on transportation and another on the regulation of radioactive waste in Canada, whereas the initial survey did not.
+A similar format was used for the second survey (open survey), which was open from May to December 2021.
+One of the distinguishing features of this online open survey is that it was open to all to allow anyone with an interest to contribute.
+A total of 345 people participated in the open survey.
+Of note, the open survey included an informational video on transportation and another on the regulation of radioactive waste in Canada, whereas the initial representative survey did not.